This site requires a more recent version of Adobe Flash Player to function properly.

 NASDAQ Stock Market

 In Europe, NASDAQ operates the NASDAQ OMX Nordic, NASDAQ OMX Baltic and NASDAQ OMX Europe, in addition to NASDAQ OMX Commodities and NASDAQ OMX Armenia.
-According to Trefis estimates, European Cash & Options trading and European Listings account for only 4.2% of the company's value.
+According to Trefis estimates, European Cash & Options trading and European Listings account for over 4% of the company's value.
 However this doesn't include the market data, market technology and access services provided to European customers.

 Economic recovery to drive volumes

 Intense competition among exchanges